MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. For **Connect to database?**, select **Yes**.
 1. For **Choose database type**, select **Microsoft SQL Server (Support passwordless connection)** .
 1. For **JNDI Name**, enter *jdbc/WebLogicCafeDB*.
-1. For **DataSource Connection String**, replace the placeholders with the values you wrote down from the preceding section for the primary SQL Database - for example, *jdbc:sqlserver://sqlserverprimary-ejb120623.database.windows.net:1433;database=mySampleDatabase*.
+1. For **DataSource Connection String**, replace the placeholders with the values you saved aside in the preceding section for the primary SQL Database - for example, *jdbc:sqlserver://sqlserverprimary-ejb120623.database.windows.net:1433;database=mySampleDatabase*.
 1. For **Global transaction protocol**, select **None**.
-1. For **Database username**, replace the placeholders with the values you wrote down from the preceding section for the primary SQL Database - for example, *azureuser@sqlserverprimary-ejb120623*.
+1. For **Database username**, replace the placeholders with the values you saved aside in the preceding section for the primary SQL Database - for example, *azureuser@sqlserverprimary-ejb120623*.
-1. Enter the server admin sign-in password that you wrote down before for **Database Password**.
+1. Enter the server admin sign-in password that you saved aside previously for **Database Password**.
 Enter the same value for **Confirm password**.
 1. Leave the defaults for the other fields.
 1. Select **Review + create**.
 1. Wait until **Running final validation...** successfully completes, then select **Create**.